 This lighthouse is owned by the State of New Jersey and is leased to the Maurice River Historical Society.
 The building was badly damaged in a fire in 1971.
 It was relighted as an aid to navigation in 1980.
 The exterior received some restoration in 1998.
 In 2016 and early 2017 a major $852,000 restoration of the exterior and interior took place.
-There are plans to establish a wildlife and maritime museum with a gift shop at the site.
+In 2017 the restored lighthouse was rededicated and opened to the public.

 Tower Height: 40